Taskana/TaskanaAdapter/README.md

 # TaskanaAdapter
 Adapter to sync tasks between TASKANA and an external workflow system, e.g. Camunda BPM
 ## Components
-The Taskana Adapter plus sample connectors consists of the following components
+The Taskana Adapter repository consists of the taskana adapter plus sample connectors to camunda and taskana.

     +------------------------------------------+--------------------------------------------------------------+
     | Component                                | Description                                                  |